PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 This movie reminded me of "Splice", "The Babadook" on a minimal budget, and "Little Shop of Horrors" (1986).

 ## Dependency—The Key is Wanting It

+At the very beginning of the article, I wrote that I would focus on horror films where the plot revolves around specific (i.e., classifiable) drugs and categorized the works into groups.
+I made an exception for the subsection that included the film "Toad Road", but if I were to review other works focusing on people's addictions or their inability to cope with their lives, the article would have been much longer and would have included many more works:

+- **Alyce** (2011) - about a girl's depression after losing her friend.
+- **Grave** (2016) - about cannibalism addiction as a lens through which the author examines issues of social interaction.
+- **Synchronic** - about time travel through the use of a fictional drug.

+And so on.

 Talking About Mushrooms some people claim that consuming psychedelic mushrooms led to an expansion of their consciousness.
 However, this is simply the breakdown of social norms, which turned out to be incompatible with the lifestyle of newly minted drug users.
 These norms are so deeply ingrained in people's consciousness, and their violation is so strongly condemned, that it may be impossible to break free from them without the help of substances.
 This explains why psilocybin started being used in psychiatry.
 Often, drug addicts (and I mean alcoholics as well) develop a "symbiosis", expressed in their shared belief that they are not responsible for their own lives.
 In such cases, using drugs together almost inevitably leads to someone’s downfall—in nearly 100% of cases.